- Hessen, 15 Universities/Universities of Applied Science, Hessen, Germany

 You may begin this step before you receive an admissions letter, or you may wait to hear the results of your Application for Admission before beginning.
 If the application deadline is soon, consider submitting these documents as soon after you have completed the above list as possible.

-- Copy of the biographical page of your passport , if you have one.
+- Copy of the biographical page of your passport.

-- If you plan to bring one or more dependents (spouse/children) with you to the U.S., request the “Dependent Application” BEFORE you complete the Application to Receive Form I-20 or Form DS-2019.
+- If you plan to bring one or more dependents (spouse/children) with you to the U.S., request the “Dependent Application” BEFORE you complete the UWO Immigration Document Application Form.

 UW Oshkosh will issue a Form I-20 or DS-2019 only after admission by the Admissions Office and verification of adequate financial resources as required by federal regulations.
 UW Oshkosh encourages the enrollment of qualified international students in suitable programs and seeks to attract students whose academic potential has already been recognized in their home countries.
 An international student is classified for educational purposes as a person who is a citizen or permanent resident of a country other than the United States.
 UW Oshkosh is authorized under federal law to enroll nonimmigrant students.
 The Office of International Education is responsible for ensuring that the University of Wisconsin Oshkosh complies with all applicable laws set forth by the U.S. Department of Homeland Security, the U.S. Department of State, and other government agencies.